MobileNativeFoundation/Store/README.md

 }
 ```

-### 2. Next, an API to read/write Notes from a web servie
+### 2. Next, an API to read/write Notes from a web service

 ```kotlin
 interface NoteApi {